napafundi/MonthlyGoals_AS/README.md

       - Room is also very useful for storing database information when a user is using an application offline.
 (Can store online DB info in Room)
       - Entities are tables within a database.
       - DAOs are classes that contain methods for interacting with the database.

+  - #### Sept 19, 2019
+    - Certain data types need TypeConverters when being used in a Room database